Boost company savings: effective cost-cutting ideas

 Along with a variety of different benefits, the hybrid model can help your business save costs.

-First, let’s define the costs related to running an office pre-Covid, for a 1000sqm office space in Germany.
+First, let's define the costs related to running an office pre-Covid, for a 1,000 sqm office space in Germany.

 These numbers are based off our new Hybrid Office Calculator.

-• €24,000 for leasing costs and
+- €24,000 for leasing costs

-• €6,000 for ancillary costs.
+- €6,000 for ancillary costs

 Using a hybrid model reduces these costs partly because fewer employees need to come in every day, so less space is needed.
 With workplace management software, data is collected to measure how many employees are actually coming into the office.
 By assessing space utilization, you can determine if certain areas can be repurposed or if desk areas can be turned into meeting rooms.

-We can create smart cleaning offices using workplace technology, which allocates cleaning resources based on how many people actually use the office, along with paying for space and facility management costs, including cleaning.
+- Space and facility management: We can create smart cleaning offices using workplace technology, which allocates cleaning resources based on how many people actually use the office, along with paying for space and facility management costs, including cleaning.

-Running an office also has energy costs such as HVAC and lighting which cost around 4,000 €/a.
+- Energy costs: Running an office has energy costs such as HVAC and lighting which cost around €4,000 per year.
 As fewer people come into the office, less space and energy are required, and these costs can be offset.
-Companies can also choose to temporarily shut off to save costs if they know more about future occupancy.
+Companies can also choose to temporarily shut off areas to save costs if they know more about future occupancy.
 For example, if not in use, facility managers can choose to shut down a floor in the office for that day.
-Therefore, using the right technology can provide a more immediate impact on cost savings.
+Using the right technology provides a more immediate impact on cost savings.

 The benefits of well-organized hybrid work